-- Support the performance of statutory functions of native title representative bodies and service providers under the Native Title Act 1993.
-Only native title representative bodies and organisations invited to apply for funding are able to apply. - Build the capacity of registered native title bodies corporate, more commonly known as Prescribed Bodies Corporate or 'PBCs', to maximise the economic and social potential of their native title. - Improve the governance and provide access to training to equip PBCs to build their long-term organisational capacity.
+- Support the performance of statutory functions of native title representative bodies and service providers under the Native Title Act 1993 (Cth) (the Native Title Act)Only native title representative bodies and organisations invited to apply for funding are able to apply. - Build the capacity of registered native title bodies corporate, more commonly known as Prescribed Bodies Corporate or 'PBCs', to maximise the economic and social potential of their native title. - Improve the governance and provide access to training to equip PBCs to build their long-term organisational capacity.